 - Streamlined transfer services for STEM students at the Alamo Colleges

-- Coaching services for Hispanic and/or low-income STEM majors
+- Coaching services for Hispanic, first-generation, and/or low-income STEM majors

-- Renovation and equipment for Biology and Chemistry laboratories
+- Renovation and equipment for Biology and Chemistry laboratories, including wireless instruction upgrades

 - A system for connecting STEM students to industry projects and research